A business blog isn’t for the right way to go for every business. Contrary to all the news, reports and hype that you find on the internet.

 The goal now is to improve that post.

 The way to think about this is that if you need to improve each of your blog posts over time.
-Optimse the heading, improve the content, create more back links.
+Optimise the heading, improve the content, create more backlinks.